AG2 integration

 • Bind tools to one target — a user_id for personal memory or a graph_id for shared knowledge, never both

-• Combine injection and tools — inject context for consistent grounding, add tools for explicit lookups and writes
+• Combine the loop and tools — attach the loop for consistent grounding, add tools for explicit lookups and writes

 • Allow time for indexing — Zep extracts knowledge asynchronously, so data added during a turn is not instantly searchable